Technigo/project-weather-app/README.md

 # Weather App

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This project in one of the assignment within the Tecnigo Bootcamp.
+The challenge this week is to work with API.
+The goles for the project:
+- What an API is and how to use it
+- Basic JSON
+- How to use `fetch()` in JavaScript
+- How to use promises in JavaScript
+- How to work with the `Date()` object in JavaScript

 ## The problem

+# Tools and techniques?
+I feched data from the https://home.openweathermap.org/, and I used 2 different APIs, one for todays weather and another for the forecast.

+# What technologies is used?
+I used the APIs and basic Json.

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+# If I had more time, what would be next?
+Add icons...
+I struggled, but had to leave it du to lack of time...

 ## View it live